 Why Positioning Matters

-In a saturated 2025 market, aesthetic alone is insufficient.
+In the increasingly saturated 2026 swimwear market, aesthetics alone are no longer enough to sustain attention, conversion, or loyalty.
 Positioning influences memorability, margins, and long-term loyalty.

 Frequent Positioning Failures